janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Generate a unique priority number for each order
+## 4. Generate a Unique Priority Number for Each Order

 ### Priority Number Generation
 This is used to assign a unique priority number to each student or order based on the date and time of form submission.